liqwang/CS209A-Project/README.md

 ## Overview

+___

-In this project, we make two main parts:
+In this project, we mainly discuss two major issues:

 - Hot dependencies in pom.xml
 - Tool used contribution in different countries

-The project's architecture is **Vue + SpringBoot**, so the frontend and backend can split, and we use **Json** as data exchange format
+The architecture of the project is **Vue + SpringBoot**.
+The development of frontend and backend are splited, and as a result any of them can work separately.
+The interaction between the frontend and the backend are achieved through Rest API, and we use **Json** as the data exchange format.

+In this report, we will introduce the features related to the evaluation and the structure of this project.

+## Features

+___

+## Project Structure

+___

 ## Frontend